 - In the UK about 25-30% of government debt is held by foreigners. (see: UK debt held by foreigners)

 - This % can vary between different countries.
-For example, in Italy, the % of debt held by foreigners is over 60%
+For example, in Italy, the % of debt held by foreigners is over 60%.
+In Japan only 5% of national debt is held by foreigners.

 - In the US, about 32% of total US debt is held by foreigners.
 The biggest foreign holder of US debt is China, Japan and UK.